colinmollenhour/docker-openmage-dev/README.md

 # Building

 A lot of the configuration for each image is the same, with the difference being the base image that they're extending from.
 For this reason we use `php` to build the `Dockerfile` from a set of templates in `src/`.
 The `Dockerfile` should still be published to the repository due to Docker Hub needing a `Dockerfile` to build from.

-To build all `Dockerfile`s, run the `builder.php` script in the `php:7` Docker image:<!-- Yo dawg, I heard you like Docker images... -->
+To build all `Dockerfile`s, run the `builder.php` script before committing any changes:

-    docker run --rm -it -v $(pwd):/src php:8.2 php /src/builder.php
+    docker run --rm -it -u $(id -u):$(id -g) -v $(pwd):/src php:8.2 php /src/builder.php

 ## Adding new images to the build config

-The build configuration is controlled by the `config.json` file.
-Yeah element in the top level hash is a new build target, using the following syntax:
+The build configuration is controlled by the `config.json` file using the following syntax for each build target:

     "<target-name>": {
         "version": "<php-version>",